ThomasKaiser/sbc-bench/README.md

 If your use case is different (desktop, rendering, video editing, number crunching and so on that either depends more on single-threaded performance and/or involves floating point arithmetic, vector extensions or GPGPU), 7-zip MIPS are rather irrelevant for you since they do not even remotely represent your use case!

 With 'server workloads' in mind 7-zip MIPS give _an estimate_ of what to expect.
 A system showing two times more 7-zip MIPS compared to another will be able to run more (maybe twice as much or even more) daemons/tasks _as long as the stuff is only CPU bound_.
-How an individual daemon/task performs is a totally different story and needs to be checked (single-core 7-zip MIPS are available via left column in [results list](https://github.com/ThomasKaiser/sbc-bench/blob/master/Results.md)).
+How an individual daemon/task performs is a totally different story and needs to be checked (single-core 7-zip MIPS).

 With a system scoring 125% compared to another it's a different story and you need to examine individual results and your use case closely (time to switch from staring at numbers to [Active Benchmarking](https://www.brendangregg.com/activebenchmarking.html)).